 Our feasibility studies provide clients with an objective view of project risks, sensitivities, cash outlays, and anticipated results.
 We assess the economic and technical potential incorporating seasonal variations in buildings loads and equipment performance, impacts on electric savings, and project economics.

 Once systems are installed in buildings, we collect detailed, field-monitored data and quickly analyze the data quantify performance.
-Clients use our cloud-based reporting system (Link to the Resource page that will host this) to see if the DG/CHP system is meeting efficiency and cost-effectiveness benchmarks.
+Clients use our cloud-based reporting system to see if the DG/CHP system is meeting efficiency and cost-effectiveness benchmarks.
 Utility and government clients use this objective information to make decisions about future deployments.

 Industry clients, like Doosan and Fuel Cell Energy, use our data, analyses, and web services to participate in incentive programs like NYGATS, WRIGIS, NYSERDA programs, California SGIP, Massachusetts APS credits, ISO-New England FCM reporting, and Connecticut Microgrid Program.